jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/getting-started.md

-# Getting Started Quickly, Easily and Reliably with [spring-boot-gemfire-name] & Pivotal Cloud Cache
+# Getting Started Quickly, Easily and Reliably with [spring-boot-gemfire-name] & [vmware-gemfire-name] for TAS

 <!--
  Copyright (c) VMware, Inc. 2022.
 All rights reserved.